AnkioTomas/bluetooth/README.md

 ## Usage

+### Mock bluetooth

-1. Download the latest version from [Release](https://github.com/dreamncn/bluetooth/releases) and install it on the phone.
+1. Download the latest version from [Release](https://github.com/AnkioTomas/bluetooth/releases) and install it on the phone.
 2. Activate and check `com.android.bluetooth` in Lsposed.
-2. Search for Bluetooth on the homepage and select the Bluetooth device you want to emulate.
+3. Search for Bluetooth on the homepage and select the Bluetooth device you want to emulate.
-2. Return to the homepage and click "simulate" to start.
+4. Return to the homepage and click "simulate" to start.
-2. Enjoy it :)
+5. Enjoy it :)

+### Sync by Webdav

+#### As Sender

+1. Enter your webdav account information.
+2. Choose either Mac address or company name.
+3. Click to enable synchronization and serve as the sender.

+#### As Receiver

+1. Enter your webdav account information.
+2. Click to enable synchronization

 ##  Contribute to the project